What is cat sitting, and how do I find a trustworthy 5-star cat sitter?

 Cat sitting is a service where you pay a trusted person to care for your cat in your home while you are away on holiday or business.
-This service is stress-free as your cat will remain safe and happy in the comfort of their own home.
-Cat visits at home help eliminate the stress of getting your cat into their carrier and taking them on a long car drive to board at a cattery.
+This service is stress-free as your feline will remain safe and happy in the comfort of their own home.
+At-home visits help eliminate the stress of getting your cat into their carrier and taking them on a long car drive to board at a cattery.
 Booking a cat sitter is also more affordable than boarding your cat at a cattery.

 There are two types of cat sitting services available: